 See below for the latest live lines at Illinois online sportsbooks for NCAA football games.
 Click the odds for the game of your choice to go directly to the sportsbook, claim the listed bonus and register a new account.
 Use the drop-down menu to change between point spreads, moneylines and totals odds.

-Here’s a list of all the bowl games for the 2021-22 season with their location, time and where they will be broadcast, as well as which conferences, pool teams or at-large bids are involved.
+Here’s a list of the key bowl games for the 2021-22 season with their location, time and where they will be broadcast.
 Please note that all times are Eastern.

 |Jan.
 10, 2022||CFP National Championship||Indianapolis, IN||8:00 PM||ESPN||CFP Winners|